-Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
-Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice)

+If you are eligible for hospice, and elect hospice, you may be eligible for Transitional Concurrent Care (TCC).
+TCC are services necessary to address continuing care needs, as medically appropriate, for the treatment of your terminal condition.
+These services help provide a transition to hospice care and may include a phasing out of specific curative treatment over time.
+TCC requires prior authorization and is available for up to one month after electing hospice, only if you elect an in-network hospice provider.

 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+Our plan covers hospice consultation services (one time only) for a member who hasn't elected the hospice benefit but may be considering and be eligible for the hospice benefit, along with their family or caregiver.

 Physician service cost sharing may apply for hospice consultation services.
 See the "Physician/ Practitioner Services" section of this chart for information on cost-sharing.

+Immunizations

-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Covered Medicare Part B services include:

+- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

+We also cover some vaccines under our Part D prescription drug benefit.
 Our plan covers most Part D vaccines at no cost to you.
 Contact plan for details.

-In-Network There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
-Out-of-Network 50% coinsurance for each Medicare-covered service.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.

+50% coinsurance for each Medicare-covered service.
 Prior Authorization is required.
-Prior Authorization is required.

-Use of appliances, such as wheelchairs

-Physical, occupational, and speech language therapy

-Operating and recovery room costs